microsoft/nni/docs/en_US/HowToDebug.md

 ## Where is the log

 There are three kinds of log in NNI.
-Besides, when creating a new experiment, you can use `--debug` to specify log level.
+When creating a new experiment, you can specify log level as debug by adding `--debug`.
+Besides, you can set more detailed log level in your configuration file using
+`logLevel` keyword.
+Available logLevel are: `trace`, `debug`, `info`, `warning`, `error`, `fatal`.

 ### NNI controller